 indicates that the less drastic option of some "disruption" of an

-ongoing business in exchange for long tern public and private gain
+ongoing business in exchange for long term public and private gain

 does not provide a bright line basis for excluding an appropriate